Assisted Reproduction Law Attorney in Nevada

 For surrogacy, parentage rights are established through a parentage order in Nevada.
 This order designates the intended parents as the legal parents of the child born of surrogacy.
 In Nevada, the parentage order can be obtained pre-birth, or a post-birth order may be obtained.
 Both types of birth orders are legally enforceable and secure parentage rights for intended parents.
 It is not required to attend a court hearing to obtain a birth order unless the courts request it.
 Typically, a hearing is only requested if there are extenuating circumstances involved in the surrogacy process, such as a contract or agreement failing to align with the law.

-What Are the Minimum Requirements for Surrogacy in Nevada?
+What Are the Minimum Requirements for Surrogacy in Reno?

 In addition to establishing the requirement of a gestational carrier agreement, Nevada law sets requirements that you must meet to be eligible for surrogacy.
 To be a surrogate/gestational carrier in Nevada, you must: